Mark Michael Howcutt

 The children then living, apart from William and Mark, were described as scholars in the 1881 census, including John Thomas (aged 15) and Oliver (14).
 Presumably, they attended Wing village school, which consisted of three separate departments - boys, girls and infants.
 An assistant and pupil teachers drawn from the scholars themselves helped the head teacher of each section.
 Wing was a village with a growing population and an Inspector's report in 1888 noted how crowded the Infants' had become.
 The buildings were enlarged between 1885 and 1890 and in the next year were catering for a roll of 80 boys, 88 girls and 130 infants.

-In 1881, Thomas Weightman was still at Mentmore where he occupied the laundry cottage along with an unmarried daughter and, at least on the census night, his granddaughter Maria Ann Howcutt.
-She had been admitted a pupil at the Countess Rosebery School at Mentmore in May 1870, when she was just over two years old and had remained on the roll there until 1 January 1881 (5).
+In 1881, Thomas Weightman was at Mentmore where he occupied the laundry cottage along with an unmarried daughter and, at least on the census night, also his granddaughter Maria Ann Howcutt.
+She had been admitted a pupil at the Countess Rosebery School at Mentmore in May 1870, when just over two years old and remained on its roll until 1 January 1881.
+[7]

 The former school at Mentmore

-Sarah Elizabeth Howcutt had suffered from heart disease for some years before her death at Ascott on 13 January 1891.
+Sarah Elizabeth Howcutt had suffered from heart disease for some years before she died at Ascott on 13 January 1891.
 Her grave is close to the tombstone that commemorates her parents.

 Mark was still residing at Ascott, along with his daughters Maria and Charlotte and sons William and Mark, when the census was taken on 5 April 1891.
 Staying with them at the time was a visitor, Mary Warren, aged 56, who had been born at Brighton and was one of Mark's sisters.